awsdocs/amazon-pinpoint-user-guide/doc-source/channels-voice-best-practices.md

 # Best practices for the voice channel<a name="channels-voice-best-practices"></a>

 This section contains several best practices related to sending voice messages using Amazon Pinpoint\.
-These practices can help ensure the satifaction of your recipients, and can protect you from unexpected charges\.
+These practices can help ensure the satisfaction of your recipients, and can protect you from unexpected charges\.

 **Topics**
 + [Comply with laws and regulations](#channels-voice-best-practices-understand-laws)